tegonal/scripts/README.md

 sourceOnce "$dir_of_tegonal_scripts/utility/checks.sh"

 function foo() {
-	# shellcheck disable=SC2034
+	# shellcheck disable=SC2034   # is passed to checkArgIsArray by name
 	local -rn arr=$1
 	local -r fn=$2

 	# resolves arr recursively via recursiveDeclareP and check that is a non-associative array
 	checkArgIsArray arr 1        # same as exitIfArgIsNotArray if set -e has an effect on this line checkArgIsFunction "$fn" 2   # same as exitIfArgIsNotFunction if set -e has an effect on this line

 	# shellcheck disable=SC2317   # is passed to checkArgIsArrayWithTuples by name
 	function describeTriple() {